The 11 Best Outdoor Gear Sites for Online Sales Inspiration

-Regular readers of The Dispatch know that we love a good product configurator.
+Regular readers our Insights know that we love a good product configurator.
 As shoppers embrace customization, we like seeing retailers serve their wishes by inviting them to design their own products.
 Enlightened Equipment extends this invitation from the home page with these navigation options: From the Shelf and Made to Order.

 In customizing a sleeping bag, the options not only address visual preferences, i.e. fabric colors, but also to one’s level of camping expertise.
 (Shoppers can also tailor the bag size to their frame.)
 As for expertise, the type of down liner, as well as the bag’s temperature grade are up for selection.
 Hobby campers can sleep warmly in a 50F degree bag, while a hardcore hiker can take her temp down to -10F.

 In the name of omnichannel, Hoka One One products are available both online and in physical stores.
 As we toured the product page for their Womens Tor Ultra Hiking Boot, we noticed a button right under Add to Cart.
 It reads “Find it Locally” and quickly leads to an area map with the option to input our zip code.
 After we do, a map appears with local Hoka One One distributors AND the stores’ phone numbers.
 This company makes the transition from online to in-person easy and inviting.
 Their 30-Day Trial offer is pretty rocking, too.

 7) Engaging Ecommerce Product Videos